Optimizing Doppler laser cooling protocols for quantum sensing with 3D ion crystals in a Penning trap: Cooling across the 2D-3D transition

 First, as seen in Fig.~\ref{fig3c}, the $\boldsymbol{E}\times\boldsymbol{B}$ modes of 3D crystals have large axial components, $f^z$.
 This coupling between perpendicular and axial degrees of freedom in 3D crystal modes, which we will refer to as `$f^z$-coupling', may result in efficient $\boldsymbol{E}\times\boldsymbol{B}$ mode cooling.
 Because axial motion is efficiently cooled by the axial laser beams, the planar component of the $\boldsymbol{E}\times\boldsymbol{B}$ modes in 3D crystals may experience significant direct cooling.
 However, this reasoning is further complicated by the consideration that the $\boldsymbol{E}\times\boldsymbol{B}$ modes are dominated by potential energy.
 This fact is illustrated in Fig.~\ref{fig3d}, where we plot the ratio, $R_n$, of potential energy to kinetic energy in each normal mode, given by

 Since Doppler laser cooling primarily cools kinetic energy, the efficiency with which the axial beams can cool the axial component of the $\boldsymbol{E}\times\boldsymbol{B}$ modes may be limited.

 Crystals with larger values of $\beta$ may also see enhanced potential energy cooling due to `resonant mode coupling' between the $\boldsymbol{E}\times\boldsymbol{B}$ and axial modes.
-In the case of 2D crystals, it has been shown that when the frequency gap between these branches closes, the $\boldsymbol{E}\times\boldsymbol{B}$ modes are sympathetically cooled as energy is removed from the axial modes \cite{johnson2024}.
-As illustrated in Fig.~\ref{fig3b}, the frequency gap vanishes in 3D crystals as $\omega_r$ is increased.
+In general, when two modes have nearly the same frequency, their energies tend to equilibrate.
+In the case of 2D crystals, it has been shown that when the frequency gap between the $\boldsymbol{E}\times\boldsymbol{B}$ and axial branches closes, the $\boldsymbol{E}\times\boldsymbol{B}$ modes are sympathetically cooled as energy is removed from the axial modes \cite{johnson2024}.
+Additionally, $\boldsymbol{E}\times\boldsymbol{B}$ modes rapidly equilibrate with one another \cite{tang2019}.
+Therefore, only a small number of $\boldsymbol{E}\times\boldsymbol{B}$ modes must be resonantly coupled to the axial branch to produce cooling across the entire $\boldsymbol{E}\times\boldsymbol{B}$ bandwidth.
+As illustrated in Fig.~\ref{fig3b}, the frequency gap between mode branches vanishes in 3D crystals as $\omega_r$ is increased.
 At $\omega_r=2\pi\times700$ kHz, the gap is no longer visible.
+We briefly mention that resonant mode coupling may also occur via three-mode interactions \cite{marquet2003,johnson2025_2}.
+In this case, three modes are coupled when the sum of two mode frequencies is approximately equal to a third mode frequency.
+If two $\boldsymbol{E}\times\boldsymbol{B}$ mode frequencies sum to an axial mode frequency, then energy can be transferred from the $\boldsymbol{E}\times\boldsymbol{B}$ branch to the axial branch.